What is Morton’s Neuroma?

 - Anti-inflammatory medications

 If conservative approaches don’t relieve symptoms, Dr. Evans or Dr. Korponay may recommend surgical treatment.
 These procedures may include a procedure where pressure is relieved from the nerve by cutting the nearby structures, known as decompression surgery.
-Our podiatrists in New York, NY or Whitestone, NY may also recommend removing the affected nerve altogether.
+Our podiatrists in New York City and Whitestone, New York may also recommend removing the affected nerve altogether.
 The treatment our New York, New York or Whitestone, New York foot doctors choose depends on the severity of your symptoms.